-Adopt Resolution No. 19- entitled, "A Resolution of the Planning Commission of the City of Goleta, California, Recommending to the City Council Approval of a General Plan Amendment to Amend the City's Housing Element Policy HE 2.5: Inclusionary Housing and to Determine that the General Plan Amendment is Exempt from CEQA, Pursuant to CEQA Section 15061(b)(3)."
-(Attachment 2)
+Adopt Resolution No. 19- entitled, "A Resolution of the City Council of the City of Goleta, California, Approving a General Plan Amendment to Amend the City's Housing Element Policy HE 2.5: Inclusionary Housing and to Determine that the General Plan Amendment is Exempt from CEQA, Pursuant to CEQA Section 15061(b)(3)" (Attachment 2).